|Historic area of significance||UK|

 Number of trainees: The British Wood Turners Association estimates that there are probably 0 trainee commercial/industrial hand turners.
 The Association of Wood Turners of Great Britain estimates that there are probably 50-100 trainee hobby/amateur hand turners.

-Number of skilled craftspeople: The British Wood Turners Association estimates that there are probably 30-50 highly skilled commercial/industrial hand turners.
+Number of skilled craftspeople: The Register of Professional Turners includes 200 highly skilled professional turners.
+The British Wood Turners Association estimates that there are probably 30-50 highly skilled commercial/industrial hand turners.
 The Association of Wood Turners of Great Britain estimates that there are probably 201-500 highly skilled hobby/amateur hand turners.